 If you set aside the time to write at least a few times a week, you will get into a very good writing habit.

-All written material must be clear and to the point.
-A reader must be able to understand your point of view, your story, or your argument quickly and easily.
+Everything you write must be clear and to the point.
+A reader should be able to understand your point of view, your story, or your argument quickly and easily.

 There are many free test sites online you can use, but here is one you can try.